fin-cli/handbook/commands/config/get.md

 \---

 [\--config-file=&lt;path&gt;]
 : Specify the file path to the config file to be read.
-Defaults to the root of the WordPress installation and the filename "wp-config.php".
+Defaults to the root of the WordPress installation and the filename "fin-config.php".

 ### EXAMPLES

-    # Get the table_prefix as defined in wp-config.php file.
+    # Get the table_prefix as defined in fin-config.php file.
-    $ wp config get table_prefix
+    $ fin config get table_prefix
-    wp_
+    fin_

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|